What Can Cause Binge Eating Disorder?

 Getty/AnnaStills

 Binge eating disorder (BED) is a serious mental illness that can be life-threatening.
 However, eating disorders are sometimes stigmatized.
 Some people may falsely assume that binge eating disorder is connected to a lack of self-control or personal weakness.
-The experience of stigmatization can make those diagnosed with eating disorders experience lower self-esteem and become reluctant to openly acknowledge a disorder, get a binge eating disorder diagnosed, or treat binge eating.
+This stigmatization can make those diagnosed with binge eating disorders experience lower self-esteem and become reluctant to openly acknowledge a binge eating disorder, get a binge eating disorder diagnosed, or treat binge eating.

-Binge eating disorder is a real and serious mental illness that is often more than just a lack of will power or self-control such as overeating at Thanksgiving.
-Negative thought patterns, self-blame, self-loathing, and guilt can make it difficult to reach out for help.
+Binge eating disorder is a real and serious mental illness that is often more than just a lack of willpower or self-control, such as overeating at Thanksgiving.
+Negative thought patterns, self-blame, self-loathing, and guilt can make it difficult to reach out for help with a binge eating disorder.
 It can be important to remind yourself that binge eating disorder is the most common eating disorder in the United States, and you are not alone.
 Reaching out to a physician or mental health professional can be the first step toward regaining a healthy relationship with yourself and food.

-Like many mental illnesses, binge eating disorder does not necessarily have one specific cause, but there are some risk factors to be aware of.
+Like many mental illnesses, binge eating disorder does not necessarily have one specific cause, but there are some potential risk factors that may contribute to the causes of this eating disorder to be aware of.

 • Having a family history of eating disorders, depression, or substance use